nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User inputs the shortcut to launch the application
+1. User inputs the shortcut to launch the application.
-2. Operating System launch System
+2. Operating System launch System.
-Use case ends
+Use case ends.

 **Extensions**